Luke Rogers ARTISTIC DIRECTOR AND CEO

 Tour Director: The Witches (Griffin Theatre Company).
 Assistant Director: Eight Gigabytes of Hardcore Pornography (Griffin Theatre Company / Perth Theatre Company), Story of the Red Mountains (NIDA), The Boys (Griffin Theatre Company / Sydney Festival), Steel Magnolias (Blackbird Productions / Australian Tour), Assassins and The Crucible (New Theatre).

-Luke regularly directs and lectures at various drama schools.
-He was a member of Directors Lab: Melbourne (Theatre Works / Melbourne Festival) and Playwriting Australia’s Dramaturgy Program and Directors Studio.
-Luke’s previous positions include Theatre Manager of New Theatre, Artistic Director of The Spare Room, and a Resident Studio Artist with Griffin Theatre Company. www.lukerogers.com.au
+Luke regularly directs and lectures at various acting schools and universities.
+He was a member of Directors Lab: Melbourne (Theatre Works / Melbourne Festival) and Playwriting Australia’s Dramaturgy Program and Directors Studio. www.lukerogers.com.au

 Born into a family of Theatre makers in France, Anaïs grew up in the theatre: her parents were professional actors and directors.
 She co-ran her own theatre company, Le Rugissement de la Libellule, producing work in Paris region, touring in the country and internationally.
 Anaïs has developed a passion for cultural management, particularly in intercultural settings and completed a postgraduate program in Cultural Management and Policy.
 In 2009, she was appointed the director of the Alliance Française of Brunei where she tripled the annual budget and successfully scaled up both classes and cultural events footprint.
 She has curated numerous arts festivals, residencies, exhibitions and programs, and developed corporate partnerships.